 Detractors aren’t just apathetic about the company’s prospects for success, they could hurt your brand in the long term.
 These individuals are unhappy enough to “gripe to friends, relatives, acquaintances — anyone who will listen,” wrote Fred Reichheld, NPS’s creator.
 Detractors score anywhere between 0 and 6, meaning they account for over half of the rubric.

-Management thinkers love “silver bullet” approaches to work.
+Management thinkers love “silver bullet” approaches to work and measuring customer loyalty.
 After all, it’s why NPS was billed as the ultimate question when it was first introduced.
-But while it’s a useful tool for measuring employee satisfaction and loyalty, HR experts warn against using it solely to get a read on engagement.
+But while it’s a useful tool for measuring employee satisfaction and loyalty, HR experts warn against using it solely to get a read on employee engagement.
 After all, it’s a measure of faith in the business, not individual happiness or productivity.
 In that respect, it’s a great metric for recruiters to track as they look to roll out or update referral programs.

 Pete Sosnowski, Head of HR at Zety, uses eNPS as a “temperature check” on employees.
 He goes a step further by complementing it with more pointed questions.
 “You need to dive deeper into the issues to find the root causes.
 While it’s an important metric to track, it doesn’t tell the whole story,” he said.
 At a minimum, Sosnowski recommends following up eNPS questions by asking respondents to explain their scores.

 Magdalena Żurawska, an HR Specialist at LiveCareer, echoed that sentiment.
 “Employee satisfaction consists of factors like your relationships with colleagues, quality of management, challenging and motivating projects, and culture,” she said.
 While eNPS tells companies which way the wind blows, it represents just one facet of the employee experience.